stc/Sonic-Code-Workshops/README.md

 ## Installation instructions

 Download & install [Pure Data](http://puredata.info/downloads) and [Processing](https://processing.org/download/).
 Select your operating system, the java library that we use for connecting these two tools is compiled for all major platforms.
 Download the Processing library of [LibPd](https://github.com/libpd/puredatap5/).
-The directory PureDataP5 contains the source code and dependencies, configured for development on Mac OS.
+The pdp5 folder contains the source code and dependencies, configured for development on Mac OS.
 You won't need to look at this unless you want to participate in the development of this library.
 If you just want to use libpd with Processing, then you can unpack the file pdp5.zip into the libraries folder of Processing.
 On my Mac, that folder is Documents/Processing/libraries.
 Open any example from the source and start experimenting.
-The compiled library should work with Linux & Windows too, however we couldn't test.
+The compiled library should work with Linux & Windows too.

 There are interesting examples at the official [LibPd site](http://www.libpd.cc) on LibPd related projects.